you-zhou/notes/dev.md

 File "<stdin>", line 1, in <module>
 ImportError: No module named plot
 ```
-You can start Python by setting the PYTHONPATH to a directory, it indicates to Python where to look for libraries:
+You can start Python by setting the PYTHONPATH to a directory that contains libraries:
 `$ PYTHONPATH=/home/test/a python3`
 ```python
 import plot